Glossary of Cable Television Terms

 Promotional Price or Promotional Rate: A promotional price or rate is a discounted price or rate commonly offered by a cable or bundled services provider for a limited period of time (the “promotional period”).
 Upon the termination of the promotional period, the price or rate of the service changes (the “subsequent price”).
 Subscribers should ensure they understand the promotional price, the termination date of the promotional period, and the subsequent price before purchasing services.

 Quadrature Amplitude Modulation (“QAM”) Tuner: A high definition (HD) cable tuner used to receive HD cable broadcasts without a box by connecting the coax directly to the television.
 Very few cable companies in the United States provide this option currently and some type of descrambling device (converter, digital transport adapter, or CableCARD) will likely be needed to descramble signals to the subscribed programming.

 Rebuild: Process where the cable television system in a municipality is reconstructed as if there were no existing wires or capabilities (compare Upgrade).

-Record Request: Where fault of memory or complexity of subject precludes a responsive answer by the witness at the hearing, a request for written response may be issued.
+Record Request: Where fault of memory or complexity of subject precludes a responsive answer by a witness at an evidentiary hearing, a request for written response may be issued.
 The response to the record request is part of the record and the evidence, unless challenged as unresponsive and expunged in whole or part.

-Renewal Proposal: Application presented by cable operator to municipality setting forth its plan regarding the rights and responsibilities of both parties in providing cable services to the municipality.
-Typically outlines the cable operator's recommended term and conditions for the renewal contract.
-When presented as formal proposal, application must include Massachusetts Form 100.
+Renewal Proposal: Application presented by a cable operator to a municipality setting forth its plan regarding the rights and responsibilities of both parties in providing cable services to the municipality.
+It typically outlines the cable operator's recommended term and conditions for the renewal contract.
+When presented as a formal proposal, the application must include Massachusetts Form 100.

 Renewal Window: Refers to the 3-year period, beginning 36 to 30 months prior to a license's expiration, during which a municipality may renew a license following the Formal Renewal Process.